 An easy rule of thumb is one bottle of wine per person for Thanksgiving dinner and most holiday dinner parties.

-While your guests may not each drink an entire bottle, approximately four glasses, you won’t run the awful risk of running out of wine with this amount!
+While your guests may not each drink an entire bottle, approximately four glasses, you wonโt run the awful risk of running out of wine with this amount!
 If you have any leftovers, you can always make a holiday sangria, save it for Christmas, or send some home with your guests.

-This is just a rough estimate – ultimately, use your own judgment.
-If your guests are lukewarm in their love of wine and/or you’re serving a selection of other beverages, like cocktails, you can adjust accordingly and maybe scale down to one bottle for every two people.
+This is just a rough estimate โ ultimately, use your own judgment.
+If your guests are lukewarm in their love of wine and/or youโre serving a selection of other beverages, like cocktails, you can adjust accordingly and maybe scale down to one bottle for every two people.

 Also, keep in mind, that alcohol consumption typically slows down the longer the event.

-Considering versatility and accessibility, if I had to pick a single wine for someone else’s Thanksgiving, I think Pinot Noir is an all-around best bet for red wine.
+Considering versatility and accessibility, if I had to pick the best wines for someone elseโs Thanksgiving, here is what I suggest:

 More Food and Wine Guides